 We generate revenues primarily from the sale of subscriptions.
-The term-length of our subscription agreements are primarily monthly or annual.
-We began to roll out a family plan during the second half of 2021 and as of March 31, 2023 offer it exclusively as an annual subscription.
+The term-length of our subscription agreements are primarily monthly or annual, with the family plan offered for annual subscriptions.
 We have historically had a six-month subscription plan, but during the fourth quarter of 2020, we began to phase it out.
 We also generate revenue from advertising, the in-app sale of virtual goods, and the Duolingo English Test.